koendv/openscad-raspberrypi/README.md

 A color scheme for red/cyan anaglyphs on lcd displays is provided.
 The color scheme "3D Glasses" uses green, purple and grey.
 If you want to adapt the color scheme this [OpenSCAD script](scripts/colorscheme.scad) may be useful.

 The ideal color scheme depends upon display and glasses used.
 As an example, if you wanted to print anaglyphs, you might want to print a color wheel and look at the printed color wheel, once through the left lens, and once through the right lens, and this way choose the colors to use.

-Anaglyphs have an orientation.
-The 3D effect is lost if you turn your head 90 degrees, or, for a printed anaglyph, if you turn the paper 90 degrees.

 ## Dubois shading